filecoin-project/specs/src/systems/filecoin_markets/deal/_index.md

   - If no PoSt is submitted by the end of the `ProvingPeriod`, `onMissedSurprisePoSt` detects the missing PoSt, and sets all sectors to `Failing`.
     - TODO: reword in terms of a conditional in the mining cycle
   - When there are sector faults are detected, some of `StorageDealCollateral` and `PledgeCollateral` are slashed, and power is lost.
-    - If the faults persist for `storagemining.MaxFaultCount` then sectors are removed/cleared from `StorageMinerActor`.
+    - If the faults persist for `storagemining.MAX_CONSECUTIVE_FAULTS` then sectors are removed/cleared from `StorageMinerActor`.

 # Deal Code